Halifax Borough Market - Halifax Future High Streets

 Albion Street

-We're removing the existing canopies and refreshing the shopfronts which includes new signs and retractable awnings.
-We're also adding a steel and glass canopy above the entrance to improve the market's presence along this side.
+We're removing the existing canopies and refreshing the shopfronts with new signs and retractable awnings.
+We've added a new steel and glass canopy above the entrance to improve the market's presence along this side.

 Stalls

-We’re introducing a sample stall for traders to test and provide feedback.
-The final design will allow traders to choose from a selection of storage and display elements and will be rolled out to vacant stalls.
+We’ve introduced sample stalls for traders to test and provide feedback.
+The final design will allow traders to choose from a selection of storage and display elements to be rolled out to vacant stalls.

 Central Clock